Onchain: Bitcoin tops $100, Mt Gox gets sued, the real Satoshi? (Yes, it's May 2013)

 Prior to CoinJar’s arrival in the world on May 1 2013, Australian Bitcoin enthusiasts only really had one option when it came to buying BTC: Mt Gox.
 Originally a Magic: The Gathering trading card marketplace, the place has inadvertently become the world’s largest cryptocurrency exchange, responsible for around 70% of the world’s crypto trading.

 Well, now things are starting to spice up for ol’ Goxy.
-First there was the news that a former business partner named Coinlab was – 5% of the entire Bitcoin market cap – for breach of contract over their planned American operations.
-And then came the announcement that US Homeland Security (speaking of, can’t wait for season 3 of Homeland; did Brody really plant the bomb???) had from the company’s accounts for operating as an ‘unregistered money transmitter’.
+First there was the news that a former business partner named Coinlab was suing them for US$75 million – 5% of the entire Bitcoin market cap – for breach of contract over their planned American operations.
+And then came the announcement that US Homeland Security (speaking of, can’t wait for season 3 of Homeland; did Brody really plant the bomb???) had seized US$5 million from the company’s accounts for operating as an ‘unregistered money transmitter’.

 Could this spell danger for exchange numero uno?
 I’m not so sure.
 While there are always going to be ups and downs with such a transformative technology, I have a feeling that Mt Gox is going to be crypto’s leading light for years and years to come.